UCL-CCS/esmacs-input-creation-docs/docs/preparation.md

 grep "73B" 4bjx.pdb | grep HETATM > 4bjx-ligand.pdb
 ```

-In teh next section we will see how to create a parameterization for the ligand.
+In the next section we will see how to create a parameterization for the ligand.